Bryan De La Cruz Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to surrender 144 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- Yankees pitchers combine to allow 145 total home runs at a rate of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.